 Either way, it came up the same.
 My raised beds looked like little chia pets with their green heads and it was delightful to look at all winter while everything else was either brown or white with snow.

 One of the benefits of winter rye is that it produces a long, long roots system.
-These burrow into the ground and will break up and add air into the soil, even if it’s heavy compacted when sown.
+These burrow into the ground and will break up and add air into the soil, even if it’s heavily compacted when sown.

 So, now it’s spring and I’m wanting to get planting.
 I have some seeds started (more on that in another post) so it’s time to deal with the rye.